hectorlj/code_challenge_movie/README.md

 #### Structure
 The Search Results and Search Result components, found in the `/components` folder handle displaying the movie's data.
 The navbar, which contains the search bar and button, is in the `/partials` folder.
 Storing it in the partials folder would be helpful if more pages were to be created but we wanted to easily reuse the navbar.
-I also overrode the primary color of the bootstrap to make it blue (go BYU!), since the default colors are kinda bland or too bright.
+I also overrode the primary color of the bootstrap to make it blue (go BYU!), since the default colors are a little bland or too bright.
 The default layout handles displaying the search results.

 ### `webservice`